nielsonm/pnwds/2012_sea/git_session/git/git_session.md

 ### Commit it & push

 !SLIDE
+.notes Marlene's last slide, Mike's turn.
 ## How to share with others
 Getting it offsite (GH, Bitbucket, self-hosted with an rPi) Benefits of getting it offsite - dead hard drives happen

 !SLIDE
-.notes Mike's turn.
 ## Branching and merging to maximize efficiency on a project
+    Encourages a branching style of concurrent development Why concurrent - more stable - bandwidth
+      BASE - Mike - views - features - custom fields
+        \                                            \ Merge
+         Marlene - theme - views tpls (pay attention)   - merge branches - resolve merge conflict - deploy and happy day GH also has this neat concept called pull request, which is basically you asking for a branch merge.

+     What if DEV X's code was crap - cherry picking the best commits is trivial.
+     Branching branches, why not?
+But that goes into the weeds.
 !SLIDE
+## Identifying the suck, how git helps find what broke & (if you care) whodunnit.

+        Git bisect makes finding the bug, post commit, easier.
+        Binary search, start with good and bad, find bad

+        Git blame - "For instance, Git can instantly tell you where does THIS LINE come from, even if this line moved across different files over years."

+!SLIDE
 ## How to use git to do other neat things besides manage your project code
-  Use it to manage your configuration files, your memoires, that novel you;ve been kicking around in your head, heck even a blog (GH pages).
+  Use it to manage your configuration files, your memoires, that novel you've been kicking around in your head, heck even a blog (GH pages).

 !SLIDE
 ## How to contribute back to the community by using git